Faulty pool fences are an urgent repair

 - lodge a certificate with the council, confirming compliance of the pool or spa barrier.

-Relocatable pools that do not consist of multiple components and do not require any assembly are not subject to the barrier requirements.
-An example of such a product is a small inflatable pool that requires no assembly other than inflation.
+are not subject to the barrier requirements.
+For example, a small inflatable pool that requires no assembly other than inflation.

 The Victorian Building Authority (VBA) has more information on laws about swimming pools and spas.

-If you’re renting, you should:
+If you are renting, you should:

 - ensure all gates to the swimming pool or spa area are closed at all times, except when you’re entering or leaving